The Flexor Digitorum Profundus muscle contributes to pain in the fingers. It can also contribute to uncontrolled twitching in the fingers.

 Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relief for new injuries and is recommended as a maintenance treatment for overuse injuries.
 Cold therapy should be used for new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 If you have recently injured the flexor digitorum profundus muscle or have unexplained pain that has started in the fingers, use Biofreeze.
 Rub the gel around the elbow, down the inside of the forearm and into the wrist and hand.

 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
 It provides warmth without burning heat that is associated with other heating creams and gels.
 It works well for post-injury pain and stiffness as well as chronic arthritis pain as it can be applied several times a day.
 Apply Sombra to the inside of the elbow, down the back and inside of the forearm.
-Also apply to the hand and fingers to ease the pain.NOTE: Do not use Sombra Warming Gel when using ice packs or heat packs as there is a risk of blistering the skin.
+Also apply to the hand and fingers to ease the pain of the flexor muscles.NOTE: Do not use Sombra Warming Gel when using ice packs or heat packs as there is a risk of blistering the skin.
 For the most effective treatment, apply 5 to 10 minutes before putting on a brace or sleeve.

 Wrist Brace For Support

-Because twisting motions of the wrist can cause injury and irritate the flexor digitorum profundus muscle, a wrist brace may help relieve pain in the wrist, hand, and fingers.
+Because twisting motions of the wrist can cause injury and irritate the flexor digitorum profundus muscle, a wrist brace often helps relieve pain in the wrist, hand, and fingers.
 The ActiveWrap Compression Wrap for the Hand & Wrist not only provides compression and support for the wrist and hand but also comes with insert gel packs for hot and cold treatment.
 The brace can be used on either hand and has two Velcro closures that can be adjusted for comfort.

 The CompressionZ Compression Arm Sleeves are for those who want or need more support for muscle injury, muscle recovery or lymphedema.
 The sleeves work well for those who have chronic elbow, forearm and wrist pain due to repetitive motions that can irritate the flexor muscles in the arm.
 The sleeves work well for athletes as well as people whose jobs require repetitive motions of the arm.
 The sleeves are available in 3 sizes and a variety of colors.
 Be sure to read the size chart and follow the instructions to ensure proper fit.
 Two sleeves per package